typefully/minimal-twitter/README.md

 This theme aims to drastically simplify and declutter the new Twitter UI.
 By default:

 - No border on main feed
-- No navigation labels
+- Hidden navigation labels (shown on hover)
 - Navigation pushed to left side of window
-- No trends or "Who to Follow" on Home Page
+- No trends or “Who to Follow” on Home Page
 - Search on top right
 - Tweet button on bottom right.